TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 ### Applications Projects, Templates

+> Application Projects.
+This is the central place to manage your projects.
+Click on the button below to create your first project.

 Create 2 different projects by selecting "Create New Project":

 1. First called "MyDiningPhilosophers" based on "Dining Philosophers" Project Template